A response to a chargeback is your opportunity to dispute the cardholder claims by providing supporting documentation and additional details.

 - Click Chargebacks.

-- You will then see the Chargebacks screen
+You will then see the Chargebacks Report.

-2) How to find the transaction that was disputed
+2) How to Find the Disputed Transaction

 -